GridTools/serialbox/docs/sphinx/Building.rst

 XCode         >= 6.1
 ============  =======

 Serialbox depends on the `Boost <http://www.boost.org/>`_ modules: filesystem and log.
 Optionally, Serialbox can be compiled with `NetCDF-4 <http://www.unidata.ucar.edu/software/netcdf/>`_ support.
+The Cray and PGI compilers are currently not able to compile the C++/C part of Serialbox.

 Ubuntu (16.04)
 --------------